Is $K_{1}/K^{*}$ enhancement in heavy ion collisions a signature of chiral symmetry restoration?: Summary

 \section{Summary}

-In the present study, we have extended the study of Ref.~\cite{Song:2010fk} on the use of enhanced yield ratio $K_1/K^*$ in relativistic heavy ion collisions as a probe for chiral symmetry restoration by including non-unity pion, kaon and nucleon fugacities as well as the temperature-dependent $K_1$ mass in the expanding hadronic matter.
-Our results show that, although the effect due to non-unity pion and kaon fugacities slightly reduces the $K_1/K^*$ enhancement due to chiral symmetry restoration, the inclusion of the temperature-dependent $K_1$ mass leads to a substantial reduction in the $K_1/K^*$ enhancement.
-However, the final $K_1/K^*$ ratio in peripheral collisions still shows a more than factor of two enhancement compared to the case without chiral symmetry restoration and thus remains a good signature for chiral symmetry restoration in the hot dense matter produced in ultra-relativistic heavy-ion collisions.
+In the present study, we have extended the study of Ref.~\cite{Sung:2021myr} on the use of enhanced yield ratio $K_1/K^*$ in relativistic heavy ion collisions as a probe for chiral symmetry restoration by including non-unity pion and kaon fugacities as well as the temperature-dependent $K_1$ mass in the expanding hadronic matter.
+Our results show that, although including non-unity pion and kaon fugacities only slightly reduces the $K_1/K^*$ enhancement found in Ref.~\cite{Sung:2021myr} due to chiral symmetry restoration, the inclusion of the temperature-dependent $K_1$ mass leads to a substantial reduction in the $K_1/K^*$ enhancement.
+However, the final $K_1/K^*$ ratio in peripheral collisions still shows a factor of 2.4 enhancement compared to the case without chiral symmetry restoration.
+The present study thus confirms the conclusion of Ref.~\cite{Sung:2021myr} that the enhanced $K_1/K^*$ ratio can be used as a signature for chiral symmetry restoration in the hot dense matter produced in ultra-relativistic heavy-ion collisions.